zbersu/cat-facts-app/README.md

 ```bash
 streamlit run main.py
 ```
 The app will be opened in your web browser

+To stop the app, press `Ctrl+C` in the terminal where it's running.

 ## Customization
 - To change the background image, replace `cat_background.jpg` with your desired image.
 - Adjust the custom CSS in the app to modify colors, fonts, or layout.

+## Troubleshooting
+- If you encounter any issues with missing modules, ensure you've activated the virtual environment and installed all dependencies.
+- If the background image doesn't appear, check that `cat_background.jpg` is in the correct location.
+- For any other issues, please check the Streamlit documentation or open an issue in the project repository.

+## Contributing
+Contributions to Pawsome Facts are welcome!
+Please feel free to submit a Pull Request.

 ## Acknowledgements
 - Cat facts sourced from https://cat-fact.herokuapp.com/facts